top of page

 SUMMER DEBATE INSTITUTE

-The debate institute started from a 30 person pilot program to approximately 200 kids in 2022.
+The debate institute which started from a 30 person pilot program will serve more than 200 kids in 2024.
 Because many of these kids qualify for free/reduced breakfast and lunch during the school year, the foundation provides free breakfast and lunch daily for all students.
 The Institute culminates with a tournament on the last day where a number of members of the community (lawyers, judges etc.) volunteer their time to come judge debate.
 Finally, there is a closing ceremony at the end of the tournament to recognize the winners of the tournament and those students who have really shined during debate camp.
 Debate camp alumni have gone on to debate in college, including one last year who now debates for Harvard.

 "DEFINITION OF INSANITY"